 MUSEUM MOMENTS TOURS

 Museum Moments is a tour designed for people with mild cognitive impairment or dementia and is based on the successful Meet Me program developed by the Museum of Modern Art.
 Experiencing the art of the ancient world at the Carlos Museum can spark the imagination, trigger memories, and encourage a shared experience in a beautiful setting.
 Individuals with mild cognitive impairment, early Alzheimer’s or dementia are invited to attend Museum Moments tours with their family member or a caregiver.
-To schedule a time contact Julie Green at 404-727-2363.
+Museum Moments tours are offered the second Wednesday of every month at 1 pm.
+Contact Clare Fitzgerald at 404-727-2363 to reserve a space.

 Stools for this program were made possible by a gift from Sylvia Dodson in memory of her husband, James Dodson.